angel-dart/angel/README.md

 # angel_websocket
 WebSocket plugin for Angel.

-Features JWT support.
+This plugin broadcasts events from hooked services via WebSockets.

+In addition,
+it adds itself to the app's IoC container as `AngelWebSocket`, so that it can be used in controllers as well.

+WebSocket contexts are add to `req.params` as `'socket'`.

 # Usage